PORTFOLIO - GENERAL

 Tenā koutou katoa,

-Welcome to the Ngatarawa and Ohiti Ahu Whenua Trusts website.
+Welcome to the Ngatarawa Ahu Whenua Trusts website.
 We are constantly looking for ways to improve our communications with the owners and beneficiaries of this beautiful land in which we are entrusted to govern the affairs with integrity.
 This website was recommended at the 2014 Annual General Meeting to help us achieve our communication goals and more recently at the 2018 Annual General Meeting it was requested that we gather information and historical information about this beautiful whenua and post it up on this website to help us all learn more about our history.

 To claim monies, there are a number of things that owners need to do.
 1. They need to contact us.
 2. We need your full name and birthday, full contact details, your bank account on a verified document or deposit slip from the bank, and your Inland Revenue Department Number.
 These things are relatively attainable and we are looking at putting an information paper together to assist whānau with this information.